antoineallard/disparity-filter/README.md

 # Compute the 'alpha' value for each edge.
 dfil.compute_alpha(graph)

 # Find the optimal value for alpha.
-This value corresponds to the thresholds that minimizes the number of edges while maximizing the number of vertices.
 The dataframe used to find the optimal value for alpha is saves to `finding_optimal_alpha.csv.zip`.
 dfil.find_optimal_alpha(graph, save_optimal_alpha_data=True)

 # Plot the position of the optimal value for alpha.